Burn It (TV series)

-Burn It is a drama series, with touches of dark comedy, following the lives of three twenty-somethings in present-day Salford.
+Burn It is a drama series following the lives of six friends approaching their thirties.
+It was written by Matt Greenhalgh.

 Plot

 The series followed Carl, Andy and Jon as three self-proclaimed Generation X-ers going through life without any real responsibilities to worry them.
 However, whilst this was understandable in the Madchester era of the late 1980s, is it acceptable now as they approach thirty?
 When does the party end?
 The responsibilities of potential fatherhood are weighing down on each in a different way: Carl's girlfriend is desperate for commitment, Jon is torturing himself over the daughter he gave up for adoption when he was 17, and Andy discovers that it is he who may be soon enjoying the pleasures of being a parent.
 This sets off a series of events, leading each to explore their new challenges and grow past their Gen X labels.
 Jon slowly builds a relationship with both his daughter and her mother (Tina).
 While, Andy's relationship with Emma experiences its ups and downs, with an unfortunate ending.
 Carl attempts to settle both his financial and personal life to that of an adult.

 In Season 2, Carl and Emma are in love, although Carl is reluctant to broadcast the fact.
 Forced to do so has negative effects on his friendships.
 Jon begins a downward spiral that ends with a second suicide attempt forcing him to grow up and become a parent.
 Andy returns and havoc for Carl and Emma soon ensue.
 By the end of the series each character has found their place in the world.